evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 The question I got most often when first explaining this product to other designers at Dropbox was... what exactly *was* it?

 You know the breakfast machine from *Pee Wee Herman's Big Adventure*?
-It starts with Pee Wee blowing on a pinwheel and ends with a full breakfast, smiley pancake and all.
+It starts with Pee Wee turning on a fan which blows a pinwheel and ends with a full breakfast, smiley pancake and all.

 (snippet: dropbox/peewee)